 The School of Communication Sciences and Disorders currently offers a master of science degree in Speech-Language Pathology, an undergraduate minor and a post-baccalaureate prerequisite sequence.
 A strategic plan was developed to help guide the work of the school.

 Encourage ethical practice and scholarship among students, faculty and staff that advances the discipline of speech-language pathology

 Create a professional atmosphere that embraces diversity in both culture and opinion, and, educates professionals for work in health and education who involve themselves in their area of practice as well as their communities, whether local or global

 - Praxis Pass Rate | Graduate class of 2014 = 100%

 - Program Completion Rate | Graduate class of 2014 = 94%

 - Program Employment Rate | Graduate class of 2014 = 61%

 The master's program in speech/language pathology at Pacific University is a Candidate for Accreditation by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 This is a "pre-accreditation" status with the CAA, awarded to developing or emerging programs for a maximum period of five years.

 The Council on Academic Accreditation in Speech-Language Pathology and Audiology voted to award candidacy to Pacific University's master’s program in speech-language pathology for a period of five years, beginning June 1, 2012 through May 31, 2017.
-The CAA indicated that there were concerns identified for follow-up.
+The CAA indicated that there were no concerns identified for follow-up.
 As a result, the school began matriculating graduate students in the Fall of 2012.